odo-network/pubchan/README.md

 creating a new one.

-`PubChan`'s that are created from the registry automatically subscribe to `$closed` events to clean themselves up when you close the channel from anywhere in the app.
+`PubChan`'s that are created from the registry automatically subscribe to `CLOSED` events to clean themselves up when you close the channel from anywhere in the app.

 It's second argument optionally accepts a boolean which indicates if a `PubChan`